sapegin/richtypo.js/Readme.md

   quotes: quotesFactory({ openingQuote: '«', closingQuote: '»' })
 };
 ```

+#### Testing

+Don't forget to test your rules.
+Have a look at the French and English rules to see how tests are built.

 For a complete list of rules, head on to the [Readme page of the common rule package](https://github.com/sapegin/richtypo.js/packages/richtypo-rules-common).